nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

 <!-- USAGE EXAMPLES -->

 ## Statistical Model for Delay Prediction
 The model used in this project is based off the Naive Bayes Classifier.
-It was used two separate times: first, to predict whether a flight would be delayed and second, to determine its delay amount.<br><br>Given a set of attributes for a flight (e.g. airport, airline, departure time of day), we needed to determine the **probability that it would fall under a specific delay category.** This probability was calculated using the following formula where C represents a delay category; X, the set of flight attributes; and x<sub>i</sub>, a specific attribute in that set.
+It was used two separate times: first, to predict whether a flight would be delayed and second, to determine its delay amount.<br>Given a set of attributes for a flight (e.g. airport, airline, departure time of day), we needed to determine the **probability that it would fall under a specific delay category.** This probability was calculated using the following formula where C represents a delay category; X, the set of flight attributes; and x<sub>i</sub>, a specific attribute in that set.

 <img src="https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard/blob/main/images/naive_bayes.JPG?raw=true" width="400">